-Goal setting is the key to success.
+Goal setting is one of the keys to success.
 In martial arts, you regularly get a chance to achieve your goals.
-This can be in the form of a grading, a tournament, learning your syllabus or simply getting fit.
+This can be in the form of a grading, a tournament, learning your syllabus or simply getting fitter.
 In every single class, there is always some way for you to progress.
 This is why I consider martial arts a great way to “build a better you”, as you are not just learning, but feeling good about achieving goals.

 In saying this, there are goals that progress you forward and there are goals that hold you back.
 If you are setting goals that hold you back, you will not feel right.
 It is how you address your martial arts goals that make all the difference.

 Stay Optimistic and Hands-On

 Determine each martial arts goal in terms of getting to a place of positivity rather than avoiding a negative one.
 For example, “I will stop being lazy” has the potential to make you feel guilty and bring you down, especially if you do not feel you have broken that laziness.
 Instead, “I will show up to class on Monday” is more active, encouraging and you will be more proud of yourself.

 Pick a behavioural goal rather than a result-oriented goal.
 This helps you stay in control.
 For example, “I will pack my gi and have everything ready so that there is no excuse for not showing up to class” is better than telling yourself “I will master my syllabus for grading in 3 months time”.

 Why?
 Because at the end of each day / week, you have successfully achieved your goal if you have showed up to class.
 However, if you have not mastered the syllabus for your next grading, you may feel like you are failing.
 Value your efforts!
 If you show up to class and train smart, you will learn the techniques you need to learn anyway.